SQL Server Temporary Stored Procedure with Examples

 What is Private/Local Temporary Stored Procedure?

-When we created the stored procedure by using # prefix for the stored procedure name then it is called Local or Private Temporary Stored Procedure.
+When we created the stored procedure by using the # prefix for the stored procedure name then it is called Local or Private Temporary Stored Procedure.
 The most important point that you need to keep in mind is that the Private/Local stored procedures are executed by the connection which has created it.
-These are automatically deleted when the connection created it is closed.
+These are automatically deleted when the connection created is closed.

 Example: Creating a Local Temporary Stored Procedure in SQL Server.